GERMAN SHEPHERD DOG CLUB OF SAN DIEGO COUNTY

 Meet the Breed

-The German Shepherd Dog is hailed as the world’s leading police, guard and military dog, however, this dependable breed is more than its 9-to-5 job.
-Consistently one of the United States ’ most popular breeds, according to AKC Registration Statistics, the German Shepherd Dog is also a loving family companion, herder and show competitor.
-The breed is approachable, direct and fearless, with a strong, muscular body.
-The GSD is most recognized by saddled black and tan or black and red markings.
-The GSD is also bred in sable, black sable, red sable, pure black and various less common colored coats.
+The German Shepherd Dog is renowned as the world’s leading police, guard, and military dog.
+However, this dependable breed is much more than just its working roles.
+Consistently among the most popular breeds in the United States, according to AKC registration statistics, the German Shepherd Dog is also a loving family companion, a skilled herder, and a competitive show dog.
+Known for its approachable, direct, and fearless nature, the breed boasts a strong, muscular build.
+The German Shepherd is most commonly recognized by its saddled black and tan or black and red markings but is also found in sable, black sable, red sable, pure black, and various less common coat colors.

 The Breed Standard